DepthVanish: Optimizing Adversarial Interval Structures for Stereo-Depth-Invisible Patches: Experiments

 We first conduct digital attack experiments with our proposed DepthVanish patch on KITTI-scene dataset and the four sub-sets of DrivingStereo, \ie, sunny, foggy, rainy, cloudy.

-\textit{Setting:} Due to the lack of existing works on attacking stereo matching with patch, we apply the results from existing digital attack studies (\ie, Stereoscopic \cite{berger2022stereoscopic} and Stereopagnosia \cite{wong2021stereopagnosia}) as patches and deploy them into the scene as the first set of baselines.
+\textit{Setting:} Due to the lack of existing works on attacking stereo matching using patches, we use the results from existing digital attack studies (\ie, Stereoscopic \cite{berger2022stereoscopic} and Stereopagnosia \cite{wong2021stereopagnosia}) as patches and deploy them into the scene as the first set of baselines.
 However, it should be noted that such comparison is not fair enough as existing works \cite{berger2022stereoscopic, wong2021stereopagnosia} are not specifically designed for patch attack.
 Thus we further setup our own baseline (\ie, grid-based patch from \secref{ssec:grid-attack}) for a fair comparison.

 \textit{Results:} \ding{182} We report the attack results for the five attack target models on KITTI-scene dataset in \tableref{tab:kitti_digi}.
 It can be seen that existing digital attacks are ineffective under the patch attack setup, while our Grid-based Patch significantly outperforms them.
 Notably, DepthVanish achieves strong attack performance, especially against DeepPruner, RAFT-Stereo and STTR.
 We illustrate the results on DrivingStereo dataset in \figref{fig:drivingstereo_digi}.
-It is obvious that similar attack performance can be observed on all the four sub-sets. \ding{183} In addition to the standard evaluation, \figref{fig:digital_vis} shows a KITTI sample comparison.
-Compared to the Clean Depth, we first note that existing attack works fail to mislead all the five target models, where only the Stereoscopic Patch shows slightly influence on PSMNet.
-However, as the results shown in the last column our DepthVanish patch can cast strong influence where the patch almost disappear.
+It is evident that similar attack performance can be observed on all four sub-sets. \ding{183} In addition to the standard evaluation, \figref{fig:digital_vis} shows a KITTI sample comparison.
+Compared to the Clean Depth, we first note that existing attack works fail to mislead all the five target models, where only the Stereoscopic Patch shows limited influence against PSMNet.
+However, as the results shown in the last column, our DepthVanish patch casts strong influence where it almost disappeared within the depth results.
 More surprisingly, our patch enjoys significant transferability over models where the patch optimized with PSMNet shows strong attack effect on other four models.
-From our experimental experience, all the patches with such clear interval patterns are model transferable for which we credit such capability to the insights we analyzed in \secref{sec:motivation}.
-Please refer to the supplemental material for the comprehensive experimental results of attack transferability.
+Based our experimental experience, all patches with such clear interval patterns are transferable across models, a capability we attribute to the insights analyzed in \secref{sec:motivation}.
+Please refer to the supplement for the comprehensive experimental results of attack transferability.